 - Name and address of the corporation's registered agent

 By completing the articles of incorporation and registering with the IRS as a nonprofit, you can reduce your organization's tax burden.
 You could also qualify for grants and other forms of financial assistance that for-profit companies cannot access.
 By utilizing incorporate.com's comprehensive services, you may be able to learn about your eligibility for certain benefits that you may have otherwise missed by filing on your own.

 Forming an LLC in Florida

 When starting a Florida LLC, you are required to file the appropriate paper work and obtain any licenses and permits that you need to operate in your industry.
 When you follow the proper steps, you can take advantage of the benefits given to all LLCs in Florida.

 Your Florida LLC operating agreement is recommended however it is not required.
 If a business has more than one member, the operating agreement will define each member's role.

-Florida allows you to create an LLC by filing documents online.
-The Company Corporation can take care of this for you, making the online process even easier by filing the Articles of Organization and the Cover Letter on your behalf using the information that you provide to us.
+Florida allows you to create an LLC by filing documents online. incorporate.com can take care of this for you, making the online process even easier by filing the Articles of Organization and the Cover Letter on your behalf using the information that you provide to us.